ericmj/workshop/lab5/README.md

 ## Lab purpose

-In this lab we will build the chat room from lab 3 into a process with the help of what we learned in lab 4.
-Instead of storing the messages inside the chat room we will use a push/broadcast design where the messages are sent directly to the clients which are their own processes.
+In this lab we will build the chat room from lab 3 using concurrency instead of functions.
+We'll use the concepts we learned in lab 4.
+Instead of storing the messages inside `%Chat{}`, we will send messages directly to processes representing users.

 The main process, the one we will be working on, holds the state of the chat room.
 Again it will be a `%Lab5.Chat{}` struct with a single field `:members`.
 The members